mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Real-Time Acceleration for Medical Image Processing/README.md

     -	Build and train a Convolutional Neural Network (CNN) using the [Deep Learning Toolbox](https://www.mathworks.com/help/deeplearning/index.html) for ROI-based detection such as presence of a structure or pattern.
 Keep model lightweight to ensure real-time inference on GPU-capable edge devices.
     -	For dataset preparation and labeling:
         -	Use datasets from the [example](https://www.mathworks.com/help/deeplearning/ug/breast-tumor-segmentation-from-ultrasound-using-deep-learning.html) or from the background material to test and validate the model.
         -	For labeling explore the [Medical Image Labeler]( https://www.mathworks.com/help/medical-imaging/ug/get-started-with-medsam-in-medical-image-labeler.html) app from the Medical Imaging Toolbox.
-For medical imaging you can use Semi-automated (requires bounding box) segmentation such as the Medical Segment Anything Model ([MedSAM]( https://www.mathworks.com/help/medical-imaging/ug/get-started-with-medsam-in-medical-image-labeler.html)) or a flexible solution Medical Open Network for AI ([MONAI](https://www.mathworks.com/help/medical-imaging/ug/get-started-with-monai-label-in-medical-image-labeler-app.html)) that supports both semi-automated and automated pipelines
+For medical imaging you can use semi-automated (requires bounding box) segmentation such as the Medical Segment Anything Model ([MedSAM]( https://www.mathworks.com/help/medical-imaging/ug/get-started-with-medsam-in-medical-image-labeler.html)) or a flexible solution like the Medical Open Network for AI ([MONAI](https://www.mathworks.com/help/medical-imaging/ug/get-started-with-monai-label-in-medical-image-labeler-app.html)), which supports both semi-automated and automated pipelines.

 4.	**CUDA Code Generation:** After developing and testing your entire image processing pipeline in MATLAB (including beamforming, enhancement, and AI detection), you will use GPU Coder to generate CUDA code suitable for real-time execution in a Holoscan pipeline.
 The [ADI HoloHub GitHub example](https://github.com/analogdevicesinc/holohub/tree/main/applications/matlab_gpu_coder) show how to how to develop Holoscan applications that uses CUDA code generated by [MATLAB GPU Coder](https://www.mathworks.com/products/gpu-coder.html)
 5.	**Holoscan Integration**: Create a real-time processing pipeline using the NVIDIA Holoscan SDK, with operators representing: